phkhanhtrinh23/face_recognition/README.md

 ## Step-by-step

-1. Extract the frames extracted from videos in folder `video` and save it in the folder `face_data`.
+1. Run `extract.py` to extract frames from videos in the folder `video` and save it in the folder `face_data`.

-2. Run `extract.py` to extract frames from videos.

-3. Open the notebook `face_recognition.ipynb` and follow the pipeline in that notebook.
+2. Open the notebook `face_recognition.ipynb` and follow the pipeline in that notebook.

-4. The folder `test_data` is a folder of random images from the Internet which is used for testing whether the model works properly or not.
+3. The folder `test_data` is a folder of random images from the Internet which is used for testing whether the model works properly or not.

-5. Enjoy!
+4. Enjoy!

 ## Contribution